 Adidas Response Boost Review Facts

 Adidas is the largest sportswear manufacture in Europe, and the second largest in the world.
 Founded as Gebrüder Dassler Schuhfabrik in Germany almost 100 years ago, they changed their name to Adidas in 1949.
 Adidas has a strong line of running shoes, led by their Boost and Spring Blade series.
 Their Response Cushion series received strong reviews, but Adidas wanted to add the Boost name to the shoes.
 Thus, the Response Boost series was born.
 The shoe is essentially the next shoe in line of the Response Cushion series, but with a Boost.
-Adidas believes that the Response Boost is great for long/recovery runs and deliver supreme cushion and responsiveness.
+Adidas believes that the Response Boost is great for long runs/recovery runs and deliver supreme cushion and responsiveness.

 The outsole is made of Adi-wear rubber, which is an extremely soft rubber that adds to the overall compression of the shoe.
 The outsole extends into the toe box, which helps with the traction and protection during the toe off.
 The outsole has an extremely unique design that almost looks like a bike chain on the bottom of your foot.
 The whole forefoot has flex point after flex point, and the one track style of the outsole is a nice guidance line that keeps your foot on track during your run.
 The one complaint about the outsole is that it is a bit too soft and thus less durable.